lucgr/RepoScope/README.md

    - Previously created workspaces are listed in the Workspace History section.
    - You can re-download the ZIP for a previously defined workspace configuration by clicking its entry (note: this re-creates and re-zips the workspace on the backend).

+### Using the Cross-repo Dependency Checker

+1. **Accessing the Dependency Checker**:
+   - Click the extension icon to open the popup
+   - Navigate to the "Cross-repo Dependencies" tab
+   - Select the repositories you want to compare

+2. **Checking Dependencies**:
+   - By default, the checker will compare dependency files from the main branches
+   - Enable the "Show branch selection" option to specify different branches for each repository
+   - Click "Check Dependencies" to analyze and compare dependency versions

+3. **Understanding the Results**:
+   - The tool displays only the dependencies with version mismatches
+   - For Python projects, it checks requirements.txt and setup.py files
+   - For Go projects, it analyzes go.mod and go.sum files
+   - Results are organized by language (Python and Go)
+   - Each mismatch shows which repositories use which versions

+4. **Branch-Specific Comparisons**:
+   - Specify different branches to compare feature branches against main
+   - Compare dependencies across different feature branches
+   - Check dependencies between repositories at specific versions or tags

+5. **Use Cases**:
+   - Detect inconsistent dependency versions before merging PRs
+   - Verify that critical updates have been applied across all repositories
+   - Identify outdated dependencies that need synchronization
+   - Check compatibility between services during integration

 ### UI Elements and What They Display

 #### Settings Tab